Table of Contents

 - Undergraduate Program Description

-The major in German Studies is designed to give the student an active command of the German language, an insight into German literature and culture, and provide the linguistic foundation for a career that is augmented by proficiency in German, and prepare students for graduate study in the field.
+The major in German Studies is designed to give the student an active command of the German language, an insight into German literature and culture; to provide the linguistic foundation for a career that is augmented by proficiency in German; to prepare students for graduate study in the field.
 Students majoring in German Studies are required to complete a total of 30 credits or ten courses within the following curriculum:

 - Two (GERM2201 and 2202) Composition and Conversation I and II

 - Two (GERM2210 and 2211) History of German Literature

 - Six semester courses in German literature or culture

 Of the 30 credits or ten semester courses, a minimum of 12 credits or four courses beyond Composition and Conversation (i.e., at least four upper-level literature or culture courses) must be taken within the German Studies Department at Boston College.
 Courses taken abroad must be conducted in German to be counted toward the German Studies major.

 A prospective German major should select an initial language course, e.g., GERM1001, GERM1050, or GERM2201, according to his/her high school language preparation.
 The student can supplement this choice with an elective.
 He/she can select a course in German literature, culture, philosophy, history, art history, music, or a German course offered in English translation.
 In all, ten one-semester courses in German numbered 1000 and above—or 30 credits at that level—are required to complete the major.

 The minor in German is for students seriously interested in learning German and in creating ties with the German-speaking world.
 The program allows students to combine an interest in German with other academic and professional goals, without the burden of a double major.
 The foremost goal of the program is to encourage more students to adopt an international focus, whatever their major may be, and to motivate more students to study abroad.